Customize advanced system settings

 If the primary tenant enabled the "Primary Tenant Access" settings in your environment, however, you can prevent the primary tenant from accessing your Deep Security environment, or grant access for a limited amount of time.

 Agents are configured with a list of Deep Security Manager and Deep Security Relays.
-When multiple managers and relays are deployed without a
+When multiple managers and relays are deployed

 To better scale your network, you can put a load balancer in front of the managers or relays.
 When you configure the load balancer hostname and port numbers, it will override the IP address or hostname and port numbers currently used by the agents.

 The script generator uses the address of the Deep Security Manager that you are connected to.
 This ensures that the scripts continue to function even if one of the Deep Security Manager nodes fails or is down for maintenance or upgrades.

 - Select Enable Multi-Tenant Mode.